 The Salvation Army International Development works with some of the poorest communities around the world, providing resources they need to restore their physical, economic, social and spiritual wellbeing.

-Salvation Army Overseas Development works with some of the poorest communities around the world, providing the resources they need to restore their physical, economic, social, and spiritual well-being.
-We believe poverty is more than a lack of food or money: poverty is a preventable injustice that limits people reaching their potential.
-Our work focuses on supporting both individuals and communities by resourcing and empowering them to build a better life and future.
+We believe poverty is more than a lack of food or money: poverty is a preventable injustice that limits people from reaching their potential.
+Our work focusses on supporting both individuals and communities by resourcing and empowering them to build a better life and future.

 We will take steps to ensure all people are safe from harm, including physical and emotional abuse, economic exploitation and neglect.
 Good project design and organisational policies help The Salvation Army use transparent processes and best practice to protect people from harm.

 International Development seeks documented evidence of acceptable standards of safety and health in our programmes.
 We seek to increase accountability, good governance and reject any form of corruption.
 We seek equity and gender equity across all needs including age and disability.
 We will be guided by regional/national/state laws and statutes.